ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

                       returns @tainted table<record {}>|error;
 ```

-Consider the following example that constructs an SQL query with a tainted argument:
+The following example constructs an SQL query with a tainted argument:

 ```ballerina
 import ballerina/mysql;